 Place ice cream containers under school water fountains and use excess water in the garden.

-If not using the tap, turn it off
+If you're not using the tap, turn it off

 Turn the tap off as soon as you've washed your hands.
 Put signs near the basins to remind students to do the same.